18F/Dot-Net-Encasement/README.md

 services.AddSingleton<ISoapConnector>(new SoapConnector(XNamespace.Get(ns), new Uri(soap_endpoint)));
 ```

-Just like with the REST Connector we created in the last part, this will register a new `ISoapConnector instance for our Web API application when it's started so that it can be used in the SOAP controller.
+Just like with the REST Connector we created in the last part, this will register a new `SoapConnector` instance for our Web API application when it's started so that it can be used in the SOAP controller.

 Now when you point your browser to `http://127.0.0.1:5000/api/soap` you'll see some content returned from the SOAP service formatted as JSON.